-MOBILIZATION RESPONSIBILITIES AND PROCESS
+34 MOBILIZATION RESPONSIBILITIES AND PROCESS 35

-Agency Administrator
+36 Agency Administrator

-• Identification Of The Event
+Identification Of The Event

-The Agency Administrator is responsible for identifying a critical event as a critical incident.
+The Agency Administrator is responsible for identifying a critical event as a critical incident with guidance from the Regional CISM Coordinator.
 The Agency Administrator is the highest ranking agency line officer with direct responsibility for the personnel involved in the incident.